-This Terms of Service was last revised on March 20th, 2020
+These Terms of Service were last revised on April 15th, 2020

 1. Description of Services.